turingschool-projects/kwk-level3-swift/sessions/core_data_lab.markdown

 }
 ```

 * You should now see your photos showing up on the list, and the list should only be as long as the number of photos you have!
-You can now delete all the other commented out code!

 #### Expected

 * ADD IN INSTRUCTIONS FOR DELETE FUNCTIONALITY ON TABLE VIEW